 Scenario 1 – Ham is still far from being done

-Every 20 minutes, remove ham from oven, unwrap the aluminum foil, check on the temperature of the ham, brush more glaze on it, wrap it again with aluminum foil, and bring it back to the oven to bake.
+Every 20 minutes, remove pineapple baked ham from oven, unwrap the aluminum foil, check on the temperature of the ham, brush more glaze on it, wrap it again with aluminum foil, and bring it back to the oven to bake.

 Scenario 2 – Ham is close to being done

-Also, feel free to bake ham uncovered during the last 10 minutes if needed.
+Also, feel free to bake pineapple baked ham uncovered during the last 10 minutes if needed.
 Baking uncovered does speed up the process, but it will also dry out the ham a lot faster so avoid doing so for longer than 15 minutes.
 And you should only bake it uncovered at the very end.

 As a point of reference, the last time I made this, I had a 9 pound ham bone-in ham and I cooked the ham for the first hour under 325℉, then did two rounds of the 20-minute intervals.